Lev Skvortsov: Club

 On 11 February 2023, Khimki announced the signing of Skvortsov from Turan.
 On 12 June 2024, Skvortsov moved on a season-long loan to Shinnik Yaroslavl.

 On 19 December 2024, Skvortsov returned to Kazakhstan and signed with Aktobe.

+On 9 January 2026, TFF 1.
+Lig club Serikspor announced the signing of Skvortsov on a contract until the end of the season.